Thai cave boys speak of 'miracle' rescue after hospital discharge

 The daring Thai-led international effort to rescue the team captivated the world after the football team walked into the cave on June 23 and were trapped by rising floodwaters.

-After nine days without food, they were found emaciated and huddled in a group on a muddy ledge by British divers several kilometres inside the cave complex.
+After nine days without food, they were found emaciated and huddled in a group on a muddy ledge by British divers several kilometres inside Tham Luang.

-One of the boys said that after they were found they played games, including checkers, and that a Thai Navy SEAL staying with them won most of the time.

-"We called him king of the cave," said 14-year-old Ekkarat Wongsukchan, known by his nickname Bew.

-Rescuers debated the best plan to bring them out but ultimately decided on a risky operation that involved diving them through waterlogged passages while they were sedated to keep them calm, and carrying them out in military-grade stretchers.
+Rescuers debated on the best plan to bring them out but ultimately decided on a risky operation that involved diving them through waterlogged passages while they were sedated to keep them calm and carrying them out in military-grade stretchers.

-Not even the foreign cave diving specialists who took part were sure the mission would work.
-Many expressed huge relief after the final five were rescued on July 10.
+Not even the foreign cave diving specialists who took part were sure the mission would work and many expressed relief when it was all over after the final five were rescued on July 10.

 - 'Pedo' row -

-Further attention was drawn to the rescue by a highly public row between entrepreneur Elon Musk and a British caver who took part in the rescue.
+Further attention was drawn to the rescue by a highly public spat between entrepreneur Elon Musk and a British caver who took part in the rescue.

 Tesla CEO Musk called Vernon Unsworth a "pedo" in an extraordinary social media attack, after the caving expert had ridiculed Musk's plan to recover the trapped group using a miniature submarine.